-On July 7, 2020, after submitting a request for clarifications and complementations by the ANI and the Concession, the Court resolved them by means of Order No. 50, which confirmed the Arbitration Award in all its aspects, without any complementation or clarification, According to the Court's certification, as of this date the Award is enforceable for the purposes set forth therein.
+On July 7, 2020, after submitting a request for clarifications and complementations by the ANI and the Concession, the Court resolved them by Order No. 50, which confirmed the Arbitration Award in all its aspects, without any complementation or clarification, According to the Court's certification, as of this date the Award is enforceable for the purposes provided for therein.

-On October 30, 2020, after exhausting the procedure before the ANI and the Ministry of Finance, payment was achieved through TES treasury securities, for an amount of \$14,539,548,261.05, corresponding to the Conciliation Agreement signed between the CONCESSION CESAR - GUAJIRA S.A.S and THE NATIONAL INFRASTRUCTURE AGENCY - ANI on November 25, 2019 and approved by the Arbitration Court through ORDER No. 42 of December 10, 2019
+On October 30, 2020, after exhausting the procedure before the ANI and the Ministry of Finance, payment was achieved through TES treasury securities, for an amount of \$14,539,548,261.05, corresponding to the Conciliation Agreement signed between the CONCESSION CESAR - GUAJIRA S.A.S and THE NATIONAL INFRASTRUCTURE AGENCY - ANI on November 25, 2019 and approved by the Court of Arbitration by ORDER No. 42 of December 10, 2019.

-After exhausting the procedure with the ANI and the Ministry of Finance, the payment of the Arbitration Award in the amount of \$63,394,888,012 was achieved, through TES treasury titles, on December 29, 2020, with this to date full payment of the sentences against the National Infrastructure Agency and in favor of the Cesar-Guajira S.A.S.
+After exhausting the procedure with the ANI and the Ministry of Finance, the payment of the Arbitration Award amounting to \$63,394,888,012 was achieved, through TES treasury titles, on December 29, 2020, with this to date full payment of the sentences against the National Infrastructure Agency and in favor of the Cesar-Guajira S.A.S.